SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 All three ways can be used together, for example, a goal partially can be configured in the _settings.xml_ and partially in the _pom.xml_.
 In case of conflicts, the command line configuration has the highest priority and _settings.xml_ configuration the lowest.

-To upload a microservice to the server you need to configure the following properties:
+To upload a microservice to the server you must configure the following properties:

 * url - Mandatory URL that will be used for deployment.
 Empty by default.
 * username - Mandatory tenant ID and username used for authorization.
 Empty by default.